Agricultural Marketing Service, USDA.

 A handler and a grower of Florida limes stated that the lime industry cannot afford to maintain the Federal marketing order.
 One commenter stated that the costs for picking limes have exceeded the return to the grower, increasing the need for cost savings.
 Another commenter stated that the average return per bushel has declined by $4.00 since 1999.
 The effort to prevent the further spread of canker has also increased industry costs.

 Before making a recommendation to suspend regulation, the Committee prepared a budget of expenses to determine the assessment rate necessary to cover expenses required to maintain the order.
 With the reduced production, the Committee determined an assessment rate of $0.30 per bushel would be necessary to maintain the order.
-That rate is almost double the existing assessment rate.
+That rate is almost double the Start Printed Page 6841existing assessment rate.
 Increasing the assessment rate would have meant a further reduction in returns.
 The Committee believes the suspension will help increase returns by reducing costs.

 Citrus canker has reduced the Florida lime industry from approximately 3,200 acres before the outbreak of citrus canker to less than 1,000 acres currently.
 The only known way to eradicate citrus canker is to bulldoze the infected and exposed trees and burn them.
 The production area is also quarantined and no new trees can be planted at this time.
 The money saved as a result of the suspension can be used to offset the loss of income due to the reduced production of limes.